The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 John 10:18 No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again.
 This commandment have I received of my Father.

-As the Lord concludes the parable, he emphasizes again he will lay down his life.
+As the Lord concludes the parable, he emphasizes again that he will lay down his life.
 It is as though he says, “Do you know why the Father loves me so much?”
 “It is because I love his sheep and am willing to lay down my life for them.”
-The parable’s emphasis is Jesus Christ is the good shepherd who did indeed lay down his life so we can have life and have it more abundantly.
+The parable emphasizes that Jesus Christ is the good shepherd and did indeed lay down his life so we can have life and have it more abundantly.

 Jesus did not come to be accepted by the Jews and to fix Judaism.
-He came to fulfill the law (Mat 5:17).
-This means he came to end it by fulfilling it.
+He came to fulfill the law (Mat 5:17), Which means he came to end it by fulfilling it.
 To do so, he must be rejected and die (Isa 53:1-12).
 The shepherd must be smitten (Zec 11:17).
 The Old Covenant decayed and vanished away (Heb 8:13).
-The New Covenant is to bring you and me lifeand that we can have it more abundantly.
+The New Covenant is to bring you and me “lifeand that we can have it more abundantly.”
 No one took his life from him.
 He laid it down.

 The Good Shepherd audio video notes